 About the author

-Frank Hamilton has been working as a translator at translation service TheWordPoint.
+Frank Hamilton has been working as a translator at the translation service TheWordPoint.
 He is a professional writing expert in such topics as blogging, digital marketing and self-education.
 He also loves traveling and speaks Spanish, French, German and English.

-And if you’re ready to try out a customer feedback software, Usersnap offers a free trial.
+And if you’re ready to try out a visual bug tracking and feedback solution, Usersnap offers a free trial.
 Sign up today or book a demo with our feedback specialists.